 Education is an investment – not a cost

-As soon as migrants arrive to their new country everyone is allowed to attend school in case they are between 7 to 16 year olds.
-Actually, I would rather call them new Finns – not migrants.
+As soon as migrants arrive to their new country, Finland, everyone is allowed to attend school in case they are between 7 to 16 year olds.
+Actually, I would rather call them Finns – not migrants.
 After all, every single person is a students attending our school system that caters for all according to their individual needs.
 In the long run the whole society benefits from the skilled people who can join our institutions according to their interest to become qualified professionals in the labour markets.

 We in Finland have rather short history with welcoming new Finns to our country from other countries and cultures.
 There are many schools and teachers who have never taught other students than native Finns.
-Naturally, these institutions and individuals lack for experience.
+Naturally, these institutions and individuals lack of experience.
 Thus, some may feel lack of skills and competence to teach students who do not master the language of instruction perfectly (the language of instruction in our schools is Finnish).

 Especially the teaching staff needs support from the management while facing the new challenges in their career.
 Support can be arranged e.g. by peer-groups which was one of the topics discussed in my PhD thesis published by the University of Oulu, Finland in 2014.
 Especially in the Finnish education system most teachers teaching the newly arrived students work alone in their school building without a colleague who is doing exactly the same work.
 This kind of support is organised in the city of Oulu since 2006 as I started my work in the Department of Education as a Coordinator.
 Those teachers meet monthly throughout the academic year to exchange views and practical challenges together.